 I strive from our very first contact, to help you feel at ease and to work in a down to earth and natural way.
 By offering you respect, understanding and support without judgement, I hope that I can help you grow in confidence and understand more about the roots of your difficulties.
 Counselling is a collaborative effort and so my aim is to work along side you and to help you 'tell your story' and to assist you in working out what the limitations may be that are stopping you from pursuing a more authentic and meaningful life.
 The goal should always be what is best for you and I will always work at your pace.

-I have over 10 years experience in a therapeutic setting working with individuals, couples and families covering a range of issues.
+I have over 20 years experience in a therapeutic setting working with individuals, couples and families covering a range of issues.
 I have experience of working with depression, attachment issues, anxiety, relationship difficulties, bereavement, sex and sexuality concerns, domestic violence, separation, low self esteem and many other things that are difficult to come to terms with by ourselves.
-I fully appreciate that paying for counselling and finding time to attend sessions whilst balancing your busy work/life schedules can be difficult and so I work flexibly with regard how often you can attend and at what times.
+I fully appreciate that paying for counselling and finding time to attend sessions whilst balancing your busy work/life schedules can be difficult and so I work flexibly with regard how often you should attend and at what times.
 Each session lasts for 60 minutes.

 One area of specialism that I have is in helping those individuals who have been adopted as well as couples who are planning to adopt and those who have already adopted their children.
 I presently offer adoption support through the Barnardo's.Adoption Agency